2024–25 Asian winter

 The 2024–25 Asian winter refers to all winter events that affect the continent of Asia.
-The first day of meteorological winter began on December 1, 2024, and unofficially ends on February 28, 2025; winter storms may occur outside of these limits.
+The first day of meteorological winter began on December 1, 2024, and unofficially ended on February 28, 2025; winter storms may occur outside of these limits.

 Seasonal forecasts

 The Japan Meteorological Agency (JMA) issued its winter forecast, predicting a 60% likelihood of La Niña, estimating a 40% likelihood for above normal snowfall, as well as a 20% chance for below average snowfall.
 There is a 30% chance of below average temperatures.

 Events

 Early November snowstorm

 Japan's Mount Fuji recorded the country's first snowfall on 7 November.
 It was the latest date on record for the mountain's first snowfall, with records going back to 1894.

 November Korean snowstorm

 Between 26-28 November, a snowstorm dropped 20 to 26 cm of precipitation across Seoul, South Korea.
 On 27 November alone, the city recorded 16.1 centimeters (6.3 inches) of snowfall, which was the heaviest daily November snowfall since Seoul began keeping records in 1907.
 At least six fatalities were attributed to the snowstorm in Gyeonggi Province.